 All NSB Courses

-NSBV BC1001 Introduction to Neuroscience (M. Fernandez).
-This course is required for all the other courses offered in Neuroscience and Behavior.
-The course introduces students to the anatomy and physiology of the nervous system.
-The topics include the biological structure of the nervous system and its different cell types, the basis of the action potential, principles of neurotransmission, neuronal basis of behavior, sleep/wake cycles, and basic aspects of clinical neuroscience.
+NSBV BC1001 Introduction to Neuroscience (members of NSB faculty).
+This course introduces students to the anatomy and physiology of the nervous system.
+The topics include the biological structure of the nervous system and its different cell types, the basis of the action potential, principles of neurotransmission, sleep/wake cycles, the neuronal basis of sensation, action, memory, and cognition, and basic aspects of clinical neuroscience.
+The course is required for all the other courses offered in Neuroscience and Behavior.

-NSVB BC2001 Laboratory in Neuroscience (K. Phan).
+NSBV BC2001 Laboratory in Neuroscience (members of NSB faculty).
 This course provides a hands-on introduction to techniques commonly used in current neurobiological research.
 Topics covered will include neuroanatomy, neurophysiology, and invertebrate animal behavioral genetics.
 Participation in this course involves dissection of sheep brains and experimentation with invertebrate animals.

 NSBV BC2154 Hormones and Behavior (K. Pham).
 This class explores the complex interactions among genetics, hormones, environment, experience, and behavior.
 Topics covered include the endocrine system, sexual development, reproductive behavior, and social interactions such as affiliation, aggression, parenting, as well as homeostasis, biological rhythms, stress, memory, and mood.